alex-654/workbook/book_summary/advanced_web_application_architecture(Matthias Noback)/2_organizing_principles/11 Key design patterns.md

 - Most of the other objects should be designed to be immutable and stateless.
 - Being mutable, entities should not be passed to clients that don’t intend to change their state.
-- When a client needs to retrieve information from an entity, in most cases they should rely on a different type of object, that is, a Read model (see Section 11.6).
+- When a client needs to retrieve information from an entity, in most cases they should rely on a different type of object, that is, a Read model.
 - The only type of client that is supposed to modify an entity is an Application service

 #### 11.2.1 Protect invariants